Constitution of Zambia (Amendment) Bill, 2025

 Introduced byMinistry of Justice

-Bill No. 7 of 2025, officially titled the Constitution of Zambia (Amendment) Bill, 2025, is a proposed amendment to the Constitution of Zambia.
-It was introduced in the National Assembly in May 2025.
-The bill seeks to amend several provisions of the Constitution, including changes to the electoral system, the composition of the National Assembly and the structure of local government.
+Bill No. 7 of 2025, officially titled the Constitution of Zambia (Amendment) Bill, 2025, is a legislative proposal seeking to amend the Constitution of Zambia.
+Introduced in May 2025 by the Ministry of Justice in the National Assembly of Zambia, the bill addresses electoral reforms, the composition of the National Assembly, local government structure, and ministerial procedures.

 Key Provisions

-The bill proposes an increase in the number of elected Members of Parliament from 156 to 211, in line with recommendations from the Electoral Commission of Zambia's latest delimitation report.[1]
+The Bill proposes an increase in constituency-based Members of Parliament from 156 to 211, reflecting recommendations from the Electoral Commission of Zambia’s latest delimitation report.[1]

 Electoral System Reform

-The bill includes changes to the nomination, disqualification, and resignation of candidates.
-Notably, it prohibits by-elections within 180 days before a general election.[1]
+Reforms procedures for nomination, disqualification, and resignation of candidates.
+Notably, it prohibits by-elections within 180 days of a general election.[2]

 Local Government Adjustments

-Ministers and provincial ministers would be required to vacate their positions 90 days before a general election.
-The bill also redefines qualifications for the position of Secretary to the Cabinet.[1]
+Mandates ministers and provincial ministers to vacate office 90 days before a general election and redefines qualifications for the Secretary to the Cabinet.[2]

-Several civil society organisations and legal experts have raised concerns about the bill's implications for democracy.
-Lawyer Linda Kasonde described the bill as “frightening,” citing changes that could allow the disqualification of candidates on broad grounds, particularly through amendments to Article 52.[2]
+Several civil society organisations and legal experts criticised the bill for concentrating power and undermining democratic accountability.
+Lawyer Linda Kasonde described it as “frightening,” highlighting potential abuses under amendments to Article 52.[3]

 Transparency International Zambia